 How to spot it: Apple Developer → Identifiers → your App ID → check Capabilities.
 Then Profiles → click your distribution profile → confirm Capabilities listed there match exactly.
 Any drift = rejection.

 How to spot it: Apple Developer → Membership.
-If the renewal date is past and status is not “Active,” the whole account is dead until you renew.
+If the renewal date is past and status is not “Active,” the whole account is locked until you renew.

 6. WWDR intermediate certificate expired or missing in build keychain

-Apple’s intermediate Worldwide Developer Relations certificate has its own expiry.
-Your local Keychain or CI runner may not have the current one.
-Even with a valid distribution cert, the chain doesn’t validate.
+Apple’s intermediate Worldwide Developer Relations (WWDR) certificate signs your distribution cert and has its own expiry.
+Your local Keychain or a CI runner image may not have the current one.
+Even with a valid distribution cert, the chain then fails to validate and codesign errors out (often errSecInternalComponent).
+This is also what produces ITMS-90165 “Invalid Provisioning Profile Signature” when the WWDR cert that signed the profile lapses.

 Information to collect